Penobscot: Spirituality

 The French missionaries converted many Penobscot people to Christianity.
 In the 21st century, some members practice traditional spirituality; others on Indian Island are Catholic or Protestant.

 Nature

-Through their folklore, the Penobscot were taught “that the plants and animals were their helpers and companions, just as the people, in their turn, were to act as kin and companions to the living world around them....
-Such stories embed their listeners in a universe of mutually interacting and intimate reciprocal relationships,” This starkly contrasts the European view which saw the land as something to be owned and commodified, highlighting the need for advocacy to improve and protect the culture and land of the Penobscot.
+Through their folklore, the Penobscot are taught "that the plants and animals were their helpers and companions, just as the people, in their turn, were to act as kin and companions to the living world around them....
+Such stories embed their listeners in a universe of mutually interacting and intimate reciprocal relationships."

 Gambling

 In 1973 the nation opened Penobscot High Stakes Bingo on Indian Island.
 This was one of the first commercial gambling operations on a reservation in the United States.
 Bingo is open one weekend every six weeks.
-The Penobscot tribe has pushed for state legislation allowing them to add slot machines to their bingo hall, and which it has been granted.
+The Penobscot tribe has pushed for state legislation allowing them to add slot machines to their bingo hall, which has been granted.

+In popular culture

+The climax of the 1825 novel Brother Jonathan by Maine native John Neal is set on Indian Island during the American Revolutionary War.
+The novel features a protagonist of mixed Penobscot-English descent and describes the island as "the last encampment of the Penobscot Red men".